evintunador/micro-GPT-sandbox/README.md

 # TODOs
 - [x] setup to use TinyStories dataset by default
     - [x] rewrite `tokenizer_TinyStories.py` with features like bos, eos and padding
+- [ ] periodically save model checkpoints
+- [ ] create a hyperparameter search loop
+- [ ] record loss values more permanently & setup a way to compare loss curves between models

+# potential future TODOs
 - [ ] setup to use TinyShakespeare as an option in either `config.py` or `training.ipynb` and use a dataloader instead of loading the entire dataset into ram
 - [ ] fix & enable batched inference

-# potential future TODOs
 - [ ] add an option to use a pre-built tokenizer like GPT2's
 - [ ] add options for different learning rate schedules
 - [ ] add option to continually train pre-existing model & update its training data/hyperparameters accordingly
-- [ ] create a hyperparameter search for loop
-- [ ] record loss values more permanently & setup a way to compare loss curves between models
-- [ ] add in an MoE option
+- [ ] add in an MoE option. likely won't do this until i stumble upon multiple GPUs to run in parallel
 - [ ] add sparse/local attention mask options
 - [ ] make it parallelizable over multiple GPUs with fairscale
 - [ ] add mamba block? ugh probably not, mamba's code is not fun